InfuseAI/primehub-site/docs/design/model-deployment.md

 [Seldon](https://www.seldon.io/) is a model deployment solution in the community.
 The reason why we select Seldon as the solution is because it provides a common way to package different framework's by different programming languages into a docker image.

 Seldon also provides an operator under `Seldon core` project to manage a `SeldonDeployment` resource and reconcile it to the underlying deployments and services.
 However, for simplicity, we decide not to use the `SeldonDeployment` resource.
-Instead, we define `PhDeployment` and the controller generate the underlying `Deployment` and `Service` directly.
+Instead, we define PhDeployment and the controller for generating/to generate the underlying Deployment and Service directly.

 ## Custom Resource

 A [custom resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) `PhDeployment` is defined for PrimeHub-defined model deployment.
 The deployment is very similar to the Kubernetes native deployment, the controller would spawn a deployment according to the `PhDeployment`'s spec.
 The difference is that the spec contains the PrimeHub-specific concept, like User, Group, and InstanceType.

-Here is an example of `PhSchedule`.
+Here is an example of `PhDeployment`.

 ```
 apiVersion: primehub.io/v1alpha1